ren-ai-ssance/mcp/mcp-opensearch-en.md

 ### Configuration Information for Connection

 Configure MCP as follows.
-Note that OPENSEARCH_INDEX must be included.
 The Domain endpoint can be found in the [OpenSearch Console](https://us-west-2.console.aws.amazon.com/aos/home?region=us-west-2#opensearch).

 ```java
 {